A great FA Cup quarter final in prospect: a potential Giant Killing with added moral fibre

 Just after the lunch the final students were escorted off the premises, the last bus duty had been completed and the last angry phone call from a local shopkeeper or resident about behaviour on the buses had been taken.
 Senior Team and the long-suffering Heads of Year had answered the calls and patrolled the local area, trying to keep a lid on high spirits.
 Now, at about two o’clock, with early darkness closing in, everyone congregated in the staff room for the farewells and drinks.
 The first couple of drinks took the edge of the empty-eyed, numbed exhaustion that pervaded the room.
 This first half an hour at the end of the autumn term was almost painful, so exquisite and acute was the sense of release from torment.
 So much time stretching out in front of them, with no early starts, no marking, no planning, no late meetings.

 There were just a couple of staff leaving, so the event would be mercifully short, allowing the younger staff to pile down the pub before going out on the lash for the rest of the evening and the older staff time to get home early and have a nap on the sofa before a quiet night in in front of the telly.
 The real victims were those in between with young children, who would have already calculated the amount of Christmas shopping they could get in before getting home to play with the children and make the dinner.

 As they were waiting for everyone to arrive and for the speeches to begin, staff congregated in their friendship groups, staking out territory in comfy chairs around low tables, hoovering up twiglets and warm white wine.
-Charlotte, the head of English, found herself in between Kevin and Kwame the Head of Maths.
+Charlotte, found herself in between Kevin and Kwame.